 - Visit the Arches

-Sao Miguel island is abundant with natural hot springs due to its volcanic activity.
-Visiting hot springs is one of the most popular things to do in Sao Miguel!
+São Miguel island Azores is abundant with natural hot springs due to its volcanic activity.
+Visiting hot springs is one of the most popular things to do in São Miguel!
 Here are some things to know before going to the thermal hot springs in the Azores:

 - Don’t wear a light-colored swimsuit.
-There is iron in most of the thermal water which will stain light suits brown or orange!
+There is iron in most of the thermal water which will stain light suits brown or orange (ask me how I know)!

 - Pick a cloudy or rainy day to visit the hot springs.
 If you’re going to get wet anyway, you might as well be warm!